kld1997/CS3398_JavaChess_GroupProject/README.md

 * Roy Grady
 * Kieran Hsieh

   -      	Implemented the builder piece and the new game modes after refactoring the basic GUI code.
-            This is shown by the files MainBoardPanel.java, ChessGui.java, BulletChessGui.java, ChessGuiPlus.java,
-            GenericBoardPanel.java and it's offshoots, HistoryPanel.java, and InfoPanel.java.
+This is shown by the                         MainBoardPanel.java, ChessGui.java, BulletChessGui.java, ChessGuiPlus.java, GenericBoardPanel.java and it's offshoots,                   HistoryPanel.java, and InfoPanel.java.

 * Guillermo Gomez

+  -      Completed the Menu GUI as well as implement the settings of the game as well as the profile creation menu.
+The files that                contain these implenetations are Menu.java, ProfileMenu.java, Profile.java, SettingsMenu.java, and Button.java.
+  -      My next step will be to finish the database of the Profile creation.
+I will also add more settings features in the Settings
+         Menu.
+If possible, I will also add music functionality as well as sounds effects within the Menu.

 * Kody Davis
 * Felipe Rodriguez